opalak12/chrome-extension-text-summarizer/README.md

   cd chrome-extension-text-summarizer

   Open Chrome and go to chrome://extensions/.
   Enable Developer Mode (top-right toggle).
   Click Load unpacked and select the folder chrome-extension-text-summarizer.

+2. Using the Extension
+- Navigate to any web page you want to summarize.
+- Click the extension icon in Chrome to open the popup.
+- Click the Summarize Page button.

+The summary will appear in the textarea below the button.